(taken from the book "I Will Give You Rest" by Edward Kurath)

 needs scream at them for fulfillment.
 Met needs bring about

-peace inside, freedom, and the ability to love others as they love
+peace inside, freedom, and the ability to love others as they

 The Role Of Positive Emotions